Stock market today: Wall Street falls toward worst loss since Election Day as vaccine makers sink

-NEW YORK (AP) — U.S. stocks are falling toward their worst loss since Election Day on Friday as the big bump Wall Street got from last week's election of Donald Trump and cut to interest rates by the Federal Reserve keeps fading.
+NEW YORK (AP) — U.S. stocks are falling Friday toward their worst loss since Election Day as the big bump Wall Street got from last week's victory for Donald Trump and cut to interest rates by the Federal Reserve keeps fading.

-The S&P 500 sank 1.1% in morning trading and was heading for a losing week and its worst day since October.
-The Dow Jones Industrial Average was down 283 points, or 0.6%, as of 10:30 a.m.
-Eastern time, and the Nasdaq composite was 1.8% lower.
+The S&P 500 sank 1.1% and was heading for a losing week and its worst day since October.
+The Dow Jones Industrial Average was down 250 points, or 0.6%, as of 11:15 a.m.
+Eastern time, and the Nasdaq composite was 1.9% lower.

 Makers of vaccines helped drag the market down after President-elect Donald Trump said he wants Robert F. Kennedy Jr., a prominent anti-vaccine activist, to be his Secretary of Health and Human Services.
-Moderna sank 7.1%, and Pfizer fell 3.4% amid concerns about a possible hit to profits.
+Moderna tumbled 7.4%, and Pfizer fell 3.6% amid concerns about a possible hit to profits.

+Kennedy still needs confirmation from the Senate to get the job, and some analysts are skeptical about his chances because of his views on vaccines and criticism of the pharmaceutical industry.

+“However, if Kennedy is confirmed, it is hard to bookend risks for investors as his views are so outside the traditional Republican health policy orthodoxy,” Raymond James analyst Chris Meekins wrote in a research note.
+Meekins is a former deputy assistant secretary at the department known as HHS.

+“Investors may need to forget everything they thought they knew about Republicans and healthcare," he said.
+"Kennedy’s appointment may make it less likely traditional qualified experienced (Republican) staff will agree to join HHS, creating more uncertainty.”

-The only stock to fall more in the S&P 500 was Applied Materials, which dropped 7.9% even though it reported a stronger profit for the latest quarter than analysts expected.
+The only stock in the S&P 500 to fall more than Moderna was Applied Materials, which dropped 8.5% even though it reported a stronger profit for the latest quarter than analysts expected.
 The provider of manufacturing equipment and services to the semiconductor industry gave a forecasted range for upcoming revenue whose midpoint was short of analysts’ expectations.

 The pressure is on companies to deliver big growth, in part because their stock prices have been rising so much faster than their earnings.
 That's made the broad stock market look more expensive by a range of measures, which has critics calling for at least a fade.
 The S&P 500 is still up more than 23% for the year and near its all-time high set a few days ago, despite this week's weakness.